Daffin House

 Daffin House is a historic home located at Hillsboro, Caroline County, Maryland, United States.
 It is a large, 2½-story brick structure built about 1780.
-Attached is a two-part, 1½-story Flemish bond brick wing built about 1760, with a dormered gable roof.
+Attached is a two-part, 1½-story Flemish bond brick wing built in 1760, with a dormered gable roof.
 It was constructed by Charles Daffin who received a patent for the land in 1784 under the name of Daffin's Farm.

 Future president Andrew Jackson met Charles Dickinson here in 1796.
 Jackson would later kill Dickinson in a duel at Adairville, Kentucky.

 Daffin House was listed on the National Register of Historic Places in 1975.